Academic Resource Center

 When a student has an outstanding, delinquent balance at the College and, consequently, owes outstanding debt to the College, a hold is placed on the student's account.
 The outstanding balance can result from unpaid charges for tuition, residence halls, damage, library fines, etc. When a student's account is placed on hold, the student is not permitted to register for or attend future courses, to revise class schedules, or to receive official documents, such as grades, transcripts, and/or diplomas.
 Students with outstanding balances are encouraged to contact the Business Office to set up individualized payment arrangements.
 Student referral to collection agencies and credit bureaus is at the discretion of the College.
 Collection costs and/or legal fees, up to and including 50% of the delinquent balance, may be charged to the student's account by Goldey-Beacom College in the collection of a delinquent balance.
 Once the outstanding debt is cleared, the student's account is taken off hold allowing the student to receive official documentation from the College.

-When a student utilizes a payment plan to assist him/her in making payment to the College, a "soft" hold is placed on the student's account.
-A soft hold allows the student to register for future courses and to revise class schedules, but prevents the student from receiving official documents, such as transcripts, or diplomas.
-The College utilizes various types of student account holds to clarify the student's status.
-A student can view the student's hold status via Campus Web.
+When a student utilizes a payment plan to assist them in making payment to the College, a "soft" hold is placed on the student's account.
+A soft hold allows the student to register for future courses and to revise course schedules, but prevents the student from receiving official documents, such as transcripts, or diplomas.
+The College utilizes various types of student account holds to clarify the student's status some of which can be viewed by the student via Campus Web.

 Student Identification Cards (Lightning Card)